cyverse/operation-sanity/readme.md

 * Creating and deleting projects
 * Launching, reporting, and deleting featured images
-* Creating, reporting, and deleting a volume
+* Creating, reporting, and deleting volumes
-* Creating and deleting an external link
+* Creating and deleting external links
-* Ensuring web shell operation
+* Testing web shell operation
-* Requesting more resources
+* Submitting resource request ticket
 * Submitting Atmosphere feedback

 ##How to run:

 ###Installation:
 1. Ensure you have firefox 46 installed
 1. Clone this repo
 1. Go to root of the project
 1. Create a virtual env